Tech-enabled learning programs for the mining industry

 The Future Skills Centre is investing $1.86 million to expand this project’s reach following a successful investment of $1.3 million in the first phase.
 The project has gathered meaningful insights and feedback from students and teachers that validates blended learning.
 It combines e-learning, virtual reality (VR) and simulations on mining equipment with in-field, hands-on competency evaluation in a unique new way.

-NORCAT has trained hundreds of workers using its equipment simulation training technology, VR learning technologies developed in-house, and its unique underground operating mine that provides a venue for hands-on training with mining equipment.
-This integrated approach could transform how skilled labour industries develop, engage, and deploy training and development programs and help fill the skills gap in both the Canadian and global mining industries.
+The key technology and equipment transforming Canada’s mining industry includes mechanized bolters, jumbo drills, and load-haul-dump machines.
+NORCAT has trained hundreds of workers on this equipment through simulation technology, VR learning, and hands-on learning at its unique operating mine.
+This integrated approach could transform how skilled labour industries deploy training and development programs and help fill the skills gap in Canadian and global mining industries.